Is Yellow Gold Still Fashionable For Luxury Watches?

-If you take a look at Richard Mille’s current and past collections, you will find that the majority of them are made from alternative materials like Carbon NTTP, aluminium, titanium and black ceramic.
+The majority of Richard Mille’s current and past collections are made from alternative materials.
+Instead of yellow gold, they use like Carbon NTTP, aluminium, titanium and black ceramic.
 On the rare occasion they use a precious metal for the outer casing, they use rose or white gold.

-Now, I don’t know exactly why they have never used yellow gold, but it could be because they believed it wouldn’t be a big seller with their customers or even because of economical reasons.
-But it does make you question whether it’s because yellow gold is no longer seen as fashionable.
+It's hard to say exactly why they have never used yellow gold, but it could be because they believed it wouldn't be a big seller with their customers.
+This makes you wonder if yellow gold is no longer seen as fashionable.

-Brands like Audemars Piguet and Patek Philippe continue to manufacturer yellow gold timepieces, however the quantity is considerably less than other metals.
+Audemars Piguet and Patek Philippe continue to manufacturer yellow gold timepieces.
+However the quantity is considerably less than other metals.
 Patek Philippe in particular has stopped manufacturing their most popular modern sports watches, the Patek Nautilus, in yellow gold.
 Could this be more evidence to prove yellow gold may be a metal of the past?

 Rolex is probably one of the only brands that seem to have no problem selling yellow gold wristwatches.
 Some of it’s most popular yellow gold pieces include the now discontinued Day-Date II’s and the Day-Date 40’s, not to mention the yellow gold sports watches like Submariners, which remain very popular today!

 It seems that no matter how common the trends and purchasing habits are amongst the top luxury brands, Rolex follows its own, but why?